drj11/drj11.github.io/2026-04-27/review-learning-the-vi.md

 it is signposted earlier, it is easy to miss.
 Programmers should skim the end of the last chapter after finishing chapter 2.

+## A little more detail

+Chapter 1 — The vi Text Editor — introduces `vi` as a Unix command: how to start, how to quit, and a few troubleshooting checklists to consult if things don’t seem to be working (the checklists continue in the rest of the book and often contain hidden nuggets).

+Chapter 2 — Simple Editing — is where the real work beings.
+Actually editing files with vi. `h j k l` `c d i` all of that.
+The pace is slow and careful, and illustrates many of the commands with before- and after-diagrams showing how the cursor moves and text changes.

+The next two chapters are Moving Around in a Hurry and Beyond the Basics;
+while they are not _critical_ for editing using _vi_ i highly recommend them (and they are shorter than the first 2 chapters).
+They cover searching (without using regular expressions, which are covered later), other movement commands (like `z` and `H` which are some of my favourites), and marking and buffers.

+You could stop there and declare yourself a competent _vi_ user, but the book, like _vi_ itself, tempts you onwards to learn more powerful techniques.

+Chapter 5 is Introducing the _ex_ editor; _ex_ while technically a different editor is also technically part of _vi_: you can use _ex_ from _vi_ and you can use _vi_ from _ex_.
+A lot of this chapter is moving blocks of text around and into and from other files.
+One part of _ex_, global replacement, is so powerful that its treatment has the whole of the following chapter.

+Chapter 6 — Global Replacement — is for the `g` and `s` commands in _ex_; it also features _regular expressions_ fairly extensively.
+The chapters are getting quite long now, and a lot of the material here is definitely expert stuff.
+One of the best bits is several pages of extended examples, which are a very diverse set of small snippets that do useful things.
+Some of them are classics and some of them have been made classics by this book.
+My fave is `:v/./d` to delete all blank lines (my version is actually one character shorter than the one given in the book).

+Chapter 7 — Advanced Editing — is the final and longest chapter (over 30 pages of reference material follow though) and is somewhat miscellaneous.
+How to add custom commands and keyboard mappings to _vi_, and how to script with _ex_ i consider as fairly esoteric; but using Unix filters, like `!}fmt` to run the next paragraph through the Unix utility `fmt`, is fairly fun and within ordinary competence.
+This is also where the section for editing program source code appears.

 ## The Historical Perspective

 The 5th edition was publish in 1990 and i am reading the 1994 revision of that.